 The Eatbook Code of Ethics

 90% of the places Eatbook writes about are visited anonymously.
-We sometimes accept media hostings as that’s the only way to get a sneak preview or meet the chefs, but this is rare.
-Regardless, we will always declare at the bottom of our articles if it was an undercover review or in partnership with a restaurant.
+We sometimes accept media tastings as that’s the only way to get a sneak preview or meet the chefs.
+Regardless, we will always declare at the bottom of our articles if it was an undercover review, media tasting, or a piece done in partnership with a restaurant.
 And no matter which, we will:

 - Give honest reviews and ratings.
 We have given restaurants we were hosted at a 5/10.

 - We will not unfairly criticise any F&B outlet in Singapore.
 If there’s an issue, we will provide feedback tactfully.

 - We will not accept monetary compensation in exchange for writing reviews that compromise our editorial integrity.

 - We will provide readers with information to the best of our ability.

 How Eatbook Gives Ratings

 - 5 & 5.5: Average, your friends would not want to know about it.

 - 6 & 6.5: Okay, try it if there’s nothing else to eat in the area.

 - 7 & 7.5: Not bad, worth a visit.